 Too much sun exposure can produce spots that become tough and render the whole fruit’s skin leathery.
 The fruit still ripens, but the skin acts as a barrier for too much sunlight and heat, a sort of insulation.

 Read also: Why Are Tomatoes Acidic ?

 Improper watering is also an issue for tomato plants, and can easily lead to split skins or thick skins.
-Paired with a very hot and dry weather, the result is often a tough-skinned tomato.
+Paired with very hot and dry weather, the result is often a tough-skinned tomato.

 Some of these conditions can be mitigated by covering the tomatoes to provide some sort of shade, and regular watering habits.
 Nearly all commercial farms do this, and still tomatoes end up with thick skins.
 Why ?

 Tough tomato skins can be very useful during transport

 A tough-skinned tomato is very good for transport.
 There are tomato varieties – the ones most commonly sold in markets – that have been bred to develop a thicker-than-average skin.
 This includes plum tomatoes, Roma, beefsteak, and so on.
 If it’s on the shelf, it’s been transported there from a farm, and it had to survive in one piece.